canonic-epicure/Task-Joose-NodeJS/README.md

             var exportedFunction2  = Some.Module.exportedFunction2
         }})

 Before running the "body" all dependencies will be asynchronously pre-loaded (only once).
-This code will work unmodified in both browser and server-side enviroments.
+This code will work unmodified in both browser and server-side environments.

 This functionality is provided by the [JooseX.Namespace.Depended](http://openjsan.org/go/?l=JooseX.Namespace.Depended) extension, please refer to its documentation for details
 (like how the files should be laid out in filesystem).